-Recently I attended the annual Guide’s Festival in Courmayeur, Italy, which is home to the second-oldest guide office in the world (founded in 1850!)
+Recently I attended the annual Guide’s Festival in Courmayeur, Italy, which is home to the second-oldest guide office in the world (founded in 1850!).
 As part of the celebrations I was invited by the Guide’s Office to participate in a discussion about the future of alpinism with my Italian friend and alpinist Herve Barmasse.
-The renown Italian sports-journalist, Luca Castaldini, of Sport Week, did an excellent job moderating.
+Renowned Italian sports journalist Luca Castaldini, of Sportweek, did an excellent job moderating.
 The conversation made me think, and so I’d like to share some of my thoughts with our readers here.
-What follows are a selection of Luca’s questions, and edited, by me, versions of my responses.
+What follows are a selection of Luca’s questions and edited (by me) versions of my responses.

 1. In your opinion, what will be the future of alpinism?

 In one word: Creativity.
 If we look at the history of alpinism we see a trend from the national expeditions of the 1920–1960s that slowly gave away to the current state of a highly individual approach, small teams of one to four climbers, often from different countries, exploring the mountains but most importantly exploring their personal limitations and therefore their personal growth.

 In alpinism there is no set race, distance, or time.
 No marathon.
 No Giro d’Italia.
 The mountains are the canvas where the alpinist paints a picture, and the journey is the paintbrush.
 When and where and how the alpinist decides to climb determines the journey, and therefore the picture.
 Every ascent is different.
 So the challenge for the alpinist today is to go creatively to the mountains with an open and honest approach to him- and herself and climb the best they can on that day.
 Alpinism is both art and sport, but for me, it is more art.

 2. When you were a kid and then a boy, what did you like most of climbing and mountain?